 A value of 1 for the MD Presence Indicator subfield indicates that the Mobility Domain subfield is present in the FILS Discovery frame.
 A value of 0 indicates that the Mobility Domain subfield is not present in the FILS Discovery frame.

+The Out-of-band Association subfield is set to 1 to indicate that association to the AP that is transmitting the FILS Discovery frame is recommended to be done out-of-band with the Multiband Collocated APs as described in 27.16.1.1 (Basic HE BSS operation in the 6GHz band).

 Status Code field

+11ax Editor: Add the following line in Table 9-53 – status codes: